 What is foodborne illness?

 Micro-organisms (bugs) that cause illness are called pathogens.
 These pathogens can be bacteria, fungi, parasites or viruses.
 Foodborne illness is any illness that results from eating foods contaminated with pathogens or their toxins.

-Some of the most common causes of foodborne illnesses in New Zealand include infections from norovirus, campylobacter, giardia, Clostridium difficile, shigella, salmonella and listeria.
+Some of the most common causes of foodborne illnesses in NZ include infections from norovirus, campylobacter, giardia, Clostridium difficile, shigella, salmonella and listeria.

 What are the common causes of foodborne illness?

 Common causes of foodborne illness are:

 - storing food for too long and at the wrong temperature